 Heat stress is something we have to deal with more and more.
 Dairy cattle are more sensitive to extremely hot days than pigs or poultry, because of the heat produced by the conversions in the rumen.
 Also, the relative surface area of a cow compared to its mass is small, which makes it difficult to get rid of excess heat.

-The effects of heat stress on cows are manifold.
-Up to 22% less feed intake, causing a sharp drop in milk production.
-Sub-acute rumen acidification is also a possibility.
-But these are not the only causes of reduced milk production.
 The combination of heat stress and rumen acidification ensures that many more endotoxins are released than normal.
 Endotoxins originate from gram-negative bacteria, which are always present to some extent.
 But now, rumen and intestinal walls are affected under the influence of a different distribution of blood in the body.
-Less blood to the stomach and intestinal system and more to the skin and lungs to give off heat.
+Less blood goes to the stomach and intestinal system and more to the skin and lungs to give off heat.
 The result is that the stomach and intestinal wall show leakage.
-As a result, endotoxins and mycotoxins can enter the bloodstream.
-The cow reacts to this with an immune response.
-Special proteins are sent into the bloodstream that can bind these toxins.
-This takes a lot of energy and that energy cannot be used for milk production.

 In a stress period, the cow needs extra minerals and trace elements.